Non-uniformly hyperbolic endomorphisms: Pesin theory for endomorphisms

 \section{Pesin theory for endomorphisms}

 We collect here some facts about non-uniformly hyperbolic endomorphisms that will be used in the forthcoming section to prove (stable) ergodicity.
 Throughout this part $f:M\to M$ denotes an endomorphism of the compact surface $M$; the distance on $M$ (induced by a Riemannian metric) between $x,y\in M$ is denoted by $d(x,y)$.
-It is assumed that $f$ is non-uniformly hyperbolic with respect to an smooth area $\mu$, and we maintain the notation $\hTTf, \hf,\hmu$, etc. as before.
-Recall the definition of the set or regular points $\reg$ (cf.\@ $\hat \reg$) given in Lemma \ref{lem:exponentes}.
+It is assumed that $f$ is non-uniformly hyperbolic with respect to an smooth area $\mu$, and we maintain the notation $\hTTf, \hf,\hmu$, etc. as before (see part \ref{sub:naturalext}).
+We point out that in our notation $x_n$ (and not $x_{-n}$) is a preimage of $x_0$ for $f^n$.
+Recall also the definition of the set or regular points $\reg$ (cf.\@ $\hat \reg$) given in Lemma \ref{lem:exponentes}.
+We will use the following definitions of \cite{Liu2008} and \cite{pesinendo}.

 \begin{definition} Let $\hx\in \hat\reg, x=\pext(\hx)$. \begin{enumerate} \item A $\mathcal C^{1,1}$ embedded interval $\Wuloc{\hx} \subset M$ is a local unstable manifold at $\hx$ if there exist constants $\lambda>0, 0<\varepsilon< \frac{\lambda}{200}, 0<C_1\leq 1<C_2$ so that $y_0\in \Wuloc{\hx}$ if and only if there exists a unique $\hy\in\hTTf, y_0=\pext(\hx)$ satisfying, for every $n\geq 0$